geigr/ipytone/docs/getting_started.md

 ### Dispose audio nodes

-If audio nodes are not used anymore, it is preferable to dispose it.
+If audio nodes are not used anymore, it is recommended to dispose it.
 Disposing a node instance means that all of its underlying Web Audio nodes are disconnected and freed for garbage collection in the front-end.